Corporate Governance

 Nomination Advisory Committee

 The Company has established the Nomination Advisory Committee, advisory bodies to the Board of Directors.
 Independent Outside Directors represent the majority of its members for the Nomination Advisory Committee.
-The Committee reports to the Board of Directors after deliberating matters related to election of candidates for Directors and Audit & Supervisory Board Members.
+The Committee reports to the Board of Directors after deliberating matters related to election of candidates for Directors.

 Remuneration Advisory Committee